Right Arrow

 Phase 2: Expansion and optimization (3-6 months)

 Expand successful pilots to additional production areas while incorporating lessons learned.
-Refine processes and address integration challenges discovered during initial rollout.
+Refine processes and address integration roadblocks discovered during initial rollout.

 Phase 3: Full-scale deployment